Baseball Hitting Drills

 Situational BP

-Coach calls a base-out situation before each at-bat (runner on second with one out, runner on third with no outs, runner on first with the bunt sign).
-Hitter executes the appropriate at-bat: drive the runner in from third, advance the runner from second, lay down the bunt.
-Benchmark: execute the called situation on six of ten at-bats.
-Cue: "the situation calls the swing."
-Common error: swinging for power on a situation that calls for contact.
-Fix: shorten the swing and choke up half an inch when the situation calls for a ball in play.
+The coach calls a base-out situation before each at-bat (runner on second with one out, runner on third with no outs, runner on first with the bunt sign).
+The hitter executes the appropriate at-bat: drive the runner in, advance the runner, or lay down the bunt.

 Two-Strike Hitting Drills

 Two-strike hitting separates lineup-deep teams from one-deep teams.
 A hitter who can put the ball in play with two strikes lengthens innings and forces pitchers to throw more pitches.
 The drills below build the choke-up, wider-stance, contact-first approach that turns two-strike at-bats into productive ones instead of strikeouts.
+The two-strike contact rate these drills produce shows up directly on a hitter's stat line, where the same column on our baseball stat sheet tracks two-strike production game over game.

 Two-Strike Tee and Toss